JulieLouvrier/demres/README.md

 # demres

-The goal of **{demres}** is to provide easy functions to calculate different time-varying and time- constant demographic resilience metrics.
+The goal of **{demres}** is to provide easy functions to calculate different time-varying and time-constant demographic resilience metrics.
 It also allows plotting the resulting metrics and measuring the discrepancy between the time-varying and the time-constant approach.

 The different metrics provided are: